 Prediction of radiotherapy side effects using explainable AI

 Radiotherapy is a widely used cancer treatment, however some patients suffer side effects.
 In breast cancer, side effects can include breast atrophy, arm lymphedema, and heart damage.
 Some factors that increase risk for side effects are known, but current approaches do not use all available complex imaging and genomics data.
 The time is now ripe to leverage the huge potential of AI towards prediction of side effects.
-This project will use rich datasets from three patient cohorts to design and implement an AI tool that predicts the risk of side effects, including arm lymphedema in breast cancer patients and provides an easily understood explanation to support shared decision-making between the patient and physician.
+This project will use rich datasets from three patient cohorts to design and implement an AI tool that predicts the risk of side effects, arm lymphedema in breast cancer patients and provides an easily understood explanation to support shared decision-making between the patient and physician.

 1. Enrich datasets from existing cohorts with additional data that will be collected on patients (e.g. genetic markers in CANTO, cardiac toxicity in REQUITE) to enable the design of integrated AI models with a richer set of features.